rosskirkpat/docs/docs/index.md

 # 2. Guiding Migrations of Workloads to RKE2 Windows

-Referencing the tables in [Rancher Manager 2.5 vs. Rancher Manager 2.6 Support Matrix for Windows Clusters](#rancher-25-vs-rancher-26-support-matrix-for-windows-clusters) and [Rancher Manager 2.5 vs Rancher Manager 2.6 Supported Kubernetes Versions for Provisioning RKE1 and RKE2 Windows Clusters](#rancher-25-vs-rancher-26-supported-kubernetes-versions-for-provisioning-rke1-and-rke2-windows-clusters), you will find the overlap in Kubernetes versions between RKE1 and RKE2 occurs in 1.22.
-This will be the base version required to migrate RKE1 Windows workloads when following the Rancher Manager recommended approach.
+Referencing the tables in [Rancher 2.5 vs. Rancher 2.6 Support Matrix for Windows Clusters](#rancher-25-vs-rancher-26-support-matrix-for-windows-clusters) and [Rancher 2.5 vs Rancher 2.6 Supported Kubernetes Versions for Provisioning RKE1 and RKE2 Windows Clusters](#rancher-25-vs-rancher-26-supported-kubernetes-versions-for-provisioning-rke1-and-rke2-windows-clusters), you will find the overlap in Kubernetes versions between RKE1 and RKE2 occurs in 1.22.
+This will be the base version required to migrate RKE1 Windows workloads when following the Rancher recommended approach.

 ## 2.1.
 Steps for migrating RKE1 Windows Workloads

 ### 2.1.1.
-In-Place Upgrade of Rancher Manager 2.5
+In-Place Upgrade of Rancher 2.5

-- [ ] Upgrade the Rancher Manager version to v2.6.5+
+- [ ] Upgrade the Rancher version to v2.6.5+
 - [ ] Upgrade the RKE1 Windows downstream cluster(s) to RKE1 v1.22 using the latest available patch version
 - [ ] Provision a new RKE2 Windows downstream cluster using RKE2 v1.22 using the matching patch version that the RKE1 Windows cluster is at
 - [ ] Begin the migration of the Windows workloads from RKE1 to RKE2 clusters